Event-plane flow analysis without non-flow effects: Simulations

 Fig.~\ref{fig:simulation} shows the generated (input) $v_2(p_t)$ together with the reconstructed $v_2(p_t)$ using cumulants and Lee-Yang zeroes for $\chi=1$.
 The upper panel shows the results in the case where all correlations are due to flow.
 In this case, all three methods yield the correct $v_2(p_t)$ and $\langle v_2\rangle$ within statistical uncertainties (see Table~\ref{Vint}), which are twice larger for $v_2\{4\}$ and $v_2\{{\rm LYZ}\}$ than for $v_2\{2\}$ (see Sec.~\ref{s:stat}).

 In the lower panel, simulations are shown which include nonflow effects.
-Nonflow correlations are introduced by using each input track twice, roughly imitating the effect of resonance decays or track splitting in a detector.
+Because GeVSim generates no nonflow, nonflow correlations are introduced by using each input track twice, as in Sec.~\ref{s:nonflow}.
 Experiments at RHIC have shown~\cite{Adams:2004bi} that nonflow effects are larger at high-$p_t$ (probably due to jet-like correlations), and a realistic simulation of nonflow effects should take into account this $p_t$ dependence.
 Our simplified implementation, which does not, is not realistic.
 It is merely an illustration of the impact of nonflow effects on the flow analysis.
 Fig.~\ref{fig:simulation} shows that due to nonflow effects, the method based on two-particle cumulants ($v_2\{2\}$) overestimates the average elliptic flow $\langle v_2\rangle$.
 The error on the average elliptic flow is larger than 20\% (see Table~\ref{Vint}, right column).
 The transverse-momentum dependence of $v_2(p_t)$ is also not correct, with an excess at low $p_t$ by $0.03$.
 By contrast, the results from 4-particle cumulants ($v_2\{4\}$) and Lee-Yang zeroes ($v_2\{{\rm LYZ}\}$) are, within statistical uncertainties, in agreement with the true generated flow distribution.
-This shows that the method presented in this paper is able to get rid of nonflow effects.
+This shows that the method presented in this paper is able to remove nonflow effects.